jaredpar/jaredpar.github.io/_posts/2009-04-06-immutable-vs-mutable-collection-performance.md

 Each scenario was run against collections of 100, 1000 and 10000 elements.
-For each count, the run was executed 1000 times and the total and average time was calculated.??
+For each count, the run was executed 1000 times and the total and average time was calculated.
 The full code for the benchmark is available at the end of this post.

 **Looking at the data**

-Now before I get into the results, please assume the usual caveats that come with any benchmark.??
-That is, approach it with a skeptical eye.??
+Now before I get into the results, please assume the usual caveats that come with any benchmark.
+That is, approach it with a skeptical eye.
 These scenarios are obviously not something I do **exactly **in everyday programming (especially removing thousands of elements from the front of List<T>).
-However they are representative of general operations that I do use.??
+However they are representative of general operations that I do use.
 Also I find it interesting to see how the collections perform relative to each other in extreme scenarios.

-Most of the results were unsurprising.??
-Remove from end is a very simple operation on a List<T>.??
-It comes down to a bounds check, decrementing an index and updating a couple of internal state variables.????
-Removing the end of an immutable collection requires considerable updating of the internal structure.??
-It ends up being roughly 1 order of magnitude slower.??????
+Most of the results were unsurprising.
+Remove from end is a very simple operation on a List<T>.
+It comes down to a bounds check, decrementing an index and updating a couple of internal state variables.'?
+Removing the end of an immutable collection requires considerable updating of the internal structure.
+It ends up being roughly 1 order of magnitude slower.''
 Adding to the end has similar implementation and numbers.

-Operations on the front of the list were significantly slower on List<T> than ImmutableCollection for suitably large collections.??
-This is unsurprising given that removal and insertion at the front of a List<T> requires all of the other elements in the underlying array to be shifted up or down.??
+Operations on the front of the list were significantly slower on List<T> than ImmutableCollection for suitably large collections.
+This is unsurprising given that removal and insertion at the front of a List<T> requires all of the other elements in the underlying array to be shifted up or down.
 This is a non-trivial operation and is evident in the benchmark.

 The most interesting item however, is to look at how each collection scales.
-In almost all scenarios, ImmutableCollection scaled very closely to the size of the input.??
-That is, an order of magnitude more input resulted in an order of magnitude of more time.??
-List<T> does not have that behavior for all scenarios.??
-Scenarios dealing with the front of the collection saw time rises faster relative to input size.??
-In fact there is a very dramatic jump in both front scenarios between 1000 and 1000 elements.??
+In almost all scenarios, ImmutableCollection scaled very closely to the size of the input.
+That is, an order of magnitude more input resulted in an order of magnitude of more time.
+List<T> does not have that behavior for all scenarios.
+Scenarios dealing with the front of the collection saw time rises faster relative to input size.
+In fact there is a very dramatic jump in both front scenarios between 1000 and 1000 elements.
 Each case resulted in roughly 2 orders of magnitude more time.

 **Conclusion**

-Winner of each category ???
+Winner of each category '

   * Add to End: List<T>
   * Add to Front: ImmutableCollection<T>
   * Remove from End: List<T>
   * Remove from Front: ImmutableCollection<T>

-No single benchmark is definitive and this one won???t change that.??
-This benchmark says nothing about the general use of the two classes.??
-However it can provide some insight into these specific scenarios.??
+No single benchmark is definitive and this one won't change that.
+This benchmark says nothing about the general use of the two classes.
+However it can provide some insight into these specific scenarios.
 It also serves as some level of proof that immutable collections can have acceptable performance for these scenarios.